Paul Ryan (cartoonist)

 Paul Ryan (September 23, 1949 – March 7, 2016) was an American comic artist.
-Ryan worked extensively for Marvel Comics and DC Comics on a number of super-hero comic book titles.
+He worked extensively for Marvel Comics and DC Comics on a number of super-hero comic book titles.
 He is best known for his 1991 to 1996 run as penciler on Fantastic Four, which represents his longest association with an individual comic book series.
 From 2005 until his death in 2016, Ryan penciled and inked the daily newspaper comic strip The Phantom for King Features Syndicate.

 Biography

 Early years

 Paul Ryan was born in Somerville, Massachusetts, in 1949.
 He attended St. Polycarp Grammar School in Somerville, and graduated from St. Mary of the Annunciation High School in 1967.
 He graduated from the Massachusetts College of Art in 1971 with a Bachelor of Fine Arts Degree in Graphic Design.

 After graduation Ryan enlisted in the United States National Guard and was assigned to Fort Dix, New Jersey, for Basic Training and AIT (Advanced Individual Training) in automotive mechanics.
 He later attended Massachusetts Military Academy in Wakefield, Massachusetts, for officer training.
 Ryan was a member of his National Guard pistol team, studied karate and fencing in his younger days, and at one time took up archery and weight training.

 As a young man, Ryan found a job in the Graphics Department of Metcalf & Eddy Engineering in Boston, where he worked for 11 years.